kolenaIO/kolena/docs/dataset/quickstart.md

 ## Step 1: Upload Dataset

 Model evaluations on Kolena starts with datasets.
-Datasets are tables that contain the data you wish to use for creating test cases.
+Datasets are structured assembly of datapoints you wish to use for model testing and evaluation.

 === "Web App"
     To get started, navigate to [kolena.com](https://app.kolena.com/redirect/datasets) and